About this listing

 Airbed in private room, shared bath.
 Safe, clean, well-priced, and full of eclectic charm.
 Close to Boston, universities; 1.5 blocks from major transportation hub.
 Wifi, off-street parking.
 AirBnB Superhosts four years running.
 Please read DETAILED DESCRIPTION before inquiring to book.

 **Please read our entire listing, including 'house rules', so you know what to expect.
 Also, PLEASE DO NOT MAKE A RESERVATION until after we've responded to your inquiry.
-Minimum stay of two nights.**
+Minimum stay of three nights, maximum of four.**

 Sometimes available: couch or airbed in cozy, quiet living room with curtains to close it off for privacy.
 Couch does not open and it's not quite full-length, but most people who sleep on it say it's very comfortable.
 If that doesn't do it for you, please ask for our one-person airbed with feather bed and duvet which is super comfy.
 We have a friendly cat who will likely wander in to explore.
 Bathroom is one flight up stairs right next to living room and is shared with us.
 Please note that this room is closed off from the rest of the house by heavy drapes only, so there is visual but not audio privacy.
 Wireless internet; off-street parking; LIGHT use of kitchen; easy public transportation; great, safe neighborhood.
 Like most New England homes, house is made of wood and slightly creaky; all windows have curtains but some light comes through.
 Please see our other listing for more information.
 Kindly note this listing is only for short stays (no more than four days), and only for one person.